 We hope to find a safe place in the city for a few hives next year.
 The huge diversity of flowering trees and plants in the city has got to produce to best tasting honey around.
 I’m almost sure of it.
 The honey we harvested yesterday isn’t bad at all.
 It’s good honey.
 But the honey we harvested last year in the city seems to have more subtle, complex flavours.
 It’s still early in the season, though.
 The bees may produce something altogether different by the time September rolls around.
 Continue reading →

 Please note that this is the poor man’s version of crush and strained honey.
 Plastic buckets from the hardware store contain BFA, a substance that is generally not good for humans.
 I doubt much BFA would get into the honey in this process because the honey isn’t stored in the plastic.
 It mostly just passes through the plastic funnels and sits in the plastic bucket for less than a day.
-But still, food-grade plastic buckets are preferable.
+But still, stainless steel or food-grade plastic buckets are preferable.
 Honey meant for public consumption should never come in contact with non-food-grade plastic.